9th Battalion the Royal Fusiliers - Report on Operation Konker

 Time went on.
 The artillery stonks grew in intensity and our way was lit periodically by the red tracer of the Bofors shells as they passed with seemingly incredible slowness over our heads.
 We were well up Barearse now sweating profusely, and a bit weary.

 The wood was reached and companies formed up B on right, D on left with A Company behind.
-The time was 0400 hrs.
-It had taken 8 hours of laborious toiling to get there and considering the loads that the men were carrying they stood up to it remarkably well.
-The Battalion climbing as it was in single file took some time to arrive and form up.
+The time was 0400hrs.
+It had taken eight hours of laborious toiling to get there and considering the loads that the men were carrying they stood up to it remarkably well.
+The battalion climbing as it was in single file took some time to arrive and form up.

 6. The Assault.

-Zero hour was fixed for 0600 hrs and arrangements made through Captain Starge the Battery Commander for the Monastery and Point 683 ridge which was still in enemy hands to be smoked for 4 hours, so preventing observation and interference with the reorganisation on the objective.
+Zero hour was fixed for 0600hrs and arrangements made through Captain Starge the Battery Commander for the Monastery and Point 683 ridge, which was still in enemy hands, to be smoked for four hours, so preventing observation and interference with the reorganisation on the objective.

 Unfortunately, when the time came the atmospheric conditions were such that the smoke was ineffective.